 A safeguarding partner in relation to a local authority area in England is defined under the Children Act 2004 (as amended by the Children and Social Work Act, 2017) as: (a) the local authority (b) a clinical commissioning group for an area any part of which falls within the local authority area (c) the chief officer of police for an area any part of which falls within the local authority area.

 The three safeguarding partners for Brighton & Hove, East Sussex and West Sussex each agree on ways to co-ordinate their safeguarding services; act as a strategic leadership group in supporting and engaging others; and implement local and national learning including from serious child safeguarding incidents.

-For further more detailed information, please refer to Chapter 3, Multi-agency safeguarding arrangments
+For more detailed information, please refer to Chapter 3, Multi-agency safeguarding arrangements

 For specific arrangements in each Safeguarding Partnership, please see the following websites, which will include the Annual Reports:

 The purpose of the Safeguarding Partnership is to support and enable local organisations and agencies to work together in a system where: